Udo/udolib/util-ulib-php/README.md

 });
 ```

-Here's ahow the element is being used:
+Here's how the element is being used:

 ```PHP